Deliver an outstanding experience to all our customers, powered by our people and technology.

 *Based on 2019/2020 fees.
 Fees are subject to law changes.
+California Vehicle Code, California Harbors and Navigation Code, California Civil Code, California Government *Source: 2021-2022 Governor’s Budget.
+Fees are subject to law changes.
 California Vehicle Code, California Harbors and Navigation Code, California Civil Code, California Government Code, California Health and Safety Code, California Code of Civil Procedures, and California Revenue and Taxation Code sections noted for reference.

 Our Core Functions

-- Driver License and Identification (DL/ID) Card Program
+- Driver’s License and Identification (DL/ID) Card Program

 We test and issue DLs to qualified drivers, provide ID services to the public, and verify the identity of DL/ID card holders.

 We issue titles and register automobiles, trailers, and vessels, as well as commercial vehicles used for both interstate and intrastate commerce.

 - Driver Safety Program